 Apart from the reasons I have already mentioned in this post, you should know that we don’t actually share DNA with all of those people who are in our family tree.

-DNA is inherited through a process called “random recombination”.
+DNA is inherited through a random process called “recombination“.
 Basically, you inherit 50% of your DNA from each of your parents.
-Each generation, some DNA is lost.
-It is random.
+Each generation, some DNA is lost, and the DNA that you did not inherit from your ancestors cannot be used to match with distant cousins.

 This means that you won’t share DNA with all of your cousins past the 3rd cousin range.
-So, even if your 4th cousins ARE testing, they might not match you at a DNA level.
+So, even if your true genealogical 4th cousins are testing, they might not match you as a DNA match.

 Do you need more DNA matches?